The MSA Office will be CLOSED December 21st – 26th and Friday December 30th.

-U4-U5 soccer ball/uniform is provided by McKinney Soccer for all players in the fall season and only for NEW players in the spring.
-(Jersey, shorts & socks).
+U4-U5 Jersey is provided by McKinney Soccer for all players in the fall season and only for NEW players in the spring.
+(Jersey only).

-U6-U10 Uniforms are provided to all players for the fall season and only to NEW players in the spring.
+U6-U10 Jerseys are provided to all players for the fall season and only to NEW players in the spring.
 The coach will hand them out at a practice prior to the first soccer game.
-(1 uniform per year).
-Please note that in the Fall the uniforms are pre-ordered so please work with what is ordered.
+(1 jersey per year).
+Please note that in the Fall the jerseys are pre-ordered so please work with what is ordered.

-U11 & Up – Your child’s coach will inform for you where to purchase your uniform.
+U11 & Up – Your child’s coach will inform you where to purchase your uniform.

 Playing Up an Age Group

 All players that “play up” a league are required to specify on the registration form at time of registration.
 Players can only play up one age group.

 Teams are formed based on age and geographical area.
 Placement is based on availability.
 We cannot guarantee placement on a team by location or school.
 Players are placed on teams after registration closes by your league director.

 NEW players are placed in the unassigned/draft player pool for team placement.